DiamondLightSource/tickit/fix-http-adapter/_sources/user/how-to/use-command-wrappers.rst.txt

 device so that it could receive commands of the form ``A?`` and ``A=4.4`` to get and set values to the device.
 These commands had to be sent exactly as specified and individually.
 However, when talking to a simulated device this may not be the case.
-Our simulated device may recieve more complex messages and as a result our command interprerter needs to be able to handle them.
+Our simulated device may receive more complex messages and as a result our command interpreter needs to be able to handle them.

 This can be achieved by wrapping the `CommandInterpreter` in other helper interpreters.
 This allows us to do some pre/post processing on all commands before/after they